The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 There are two departure sides of the main terminal.
 One side mostly services buses while the other side is filled with collectivos.

 In the Sacred Valley of Peru are the four notable Archaeological Parks of Pisac, Chinchero, Moray, and Ollantaytambo.
-These four parks are included on the Cusco Tourist Ticket, or the Cusco Boleto Turistico.
-If interested in touring these sprawling parks, it’s best to purchase the 10 day ticket.
+These four parks are included on the popular Cusco Tourist Ticket or the Cusco Boleto Turistico.
+If interested in touring these sprawling parks, itβs best to purchase the 10-day Cusco Tourist Ticket.

-Places to See in the Sacred Valley of Peru
+Best Places to Visit in the Sacred Valley of Peru

-Each village is detailed into things to do, where to eat, how to reach the village, and of course where to sleep!
+Each Sacred Valley village showcases the best things to do, where to eat, how to reach the village, where to sleep, and lists nearby hiking trails.

 Jump to | Pisac | Calca | Chinchero | Maras | Urubamba | Pachar | Ollantaytambo